Diagonalizing the genome I: navigation in tree spaces: Spaces of abstract trees

-Figure~\ref{f:BHV} displays $\T{4}$, seen as the Peterson graph, with 10 vertices corresponding to rooted trees with four leaves with one internal edge of weight 1; the 15 edges belong to trees with two internal weights summing to 1.
+\begin{exmp} Consider the case of rooted trees with $n=4$ leaves.
+The space $\BHV{4}$ consists of 15 quadrants $\R^2_{\geq 0}$ glued together.
+The subspace $\T{4}$ is displayed in Figure~\ref{f:bhv4}(a) as the Peterson graph.
+The 10 vertices correspond to rooted trees with four leaves with one internal edge of weight 0, and the 15 edges belong to the binary trees with no internal zero weights.
+Part (b) shows the homotopy type of $\T{4}$, a wedge of six circles, obtained by contracting certain edges of (a).
+Since $\iBHV{4}$ is the suspension of $\T{4}$, its homotopy type is wedge of six 2-spheres. \end{exmp}

-The subspace of $\BHV{n}$ of trees with weights that sum to one is also homeomorphic to $\T{n}$, by rescaling the maximal edge weight to one. $\T{n}$ also appears in \cite{ss} as the \emph{tropical Grassmannian} ${\mathcal G}'''_{2,n+1}$.
-These spaces of trees have an important literature in representation theory and combinatorics \cite{rw}.
-The symmetric group $\Sg_n$ acts on $\T{n}$ by permuting the labels of the leaves; this restricts to an $\Sg_{n-1}$-equivariant homotopy equivalence
+The spaces $\T{n}$ of trees have an important literature in representation theory and combinatorics \cite{rw}, also appearing in \cite{ss} as the \emph{tropical Grassmannian} ${\mathcal G}'''_{2,n+1}$.
+The symmetric group $\Sg_n$ acts on $\T{n}$ by permuting the labels of the leaves; this restricts to an $(\Sg_{n-1})$-equivariant homotopy equivalence